 The Continental GP 5000 S TR is compatible with both hooked and hookless rims.

 In my opinion, Continental could have done a better job to provide more clarity in their compatibility chart.
 In short, the 25c tires are compatible with wheelsets up to 21mm internal width.
 The 28c, 30c, and 32c are compatible with wheelsets up to 25mm internal width, such as the Zipp 303 Firecrest.
 At this point in time, there are no road wheelsets that have internal width wider than 25mm.

 If you’re using a hooked tubeless rim, you’d probably be better off saving some money using the TL version instead.

 Availability and where to buy

-Ever since it was announced in October 2021 just after Paris Roubaix, it’s hardly available at the local bike shops and major online retailers.
-From my observation, Continental probably manufactured a small batch to be sold by a handful of resellers based in Europe.
+Since it was announced in October 2021 just after Paris-Roubaix, it’s hardly available at the local bike shops and major online retailers.
+From my observation, Continental probably manufactured a small batch to be sold by a handful of European resellers.

 More reading :